culture and history

 The series stars Rauni Väänänen, a senior police officer who returns from Espoo to her hometown of Kemijärvi to investigate her father Pekka Väänänen’s behaviour.
 Rauni’s mother has died.
 Rauni has to adapt to a different kind of life and the way of working is different from the south.
 Rauni is taught the ropes by Chief of Police Kauko Junni and Rauni’s police partner Aimo Peltoniemi.
 Mayor Sinikka Ström and doctor Erkki Viherkoski are also an important part of Rauni’s everyday life in the north.

 The music is by Ismo Alanko.
 The roles are played by Ria Kataja, Vesa Kietäväinen, Sari Havas, Juha Veijonen, Kari Väänänen and Risto Salmi.
 The series will also feature actors from the north and several local assistants.
 The three main characters of the drama series can be found in Kemijärvi’s main library.
-Artist Erja Mikkola has made Jetsu, Raun and Aimo into visual cranes, who moved to the Kemijärvi Main Library in August 2017.
-The TV series is available on Yle Arena and on DVD.
+Artist Erja Mikkola has made Jetsu, Rauni and Aimo into visual cranes, who are situated to the Kemijärvi Main Library.
+The TV series can be seen on Yle (Finnish Broadcasting) TV Arena

 Self-map of the description sites